-So, let's help you decide.
-Next, we'll take you through the key differences between the two interfaces and help you figure out how to make that decision.
+As you can see, there's a lot of rad stuff that you get with Lightning Experience.
+Next, we'll take you through the key differences between Lightning Experience and Salesforce Classic, to help you figure out how you'll make the transition.